top of page

 The verb 'elevate' has its roots in Latin.
 It is derived from the Latin word 'elevare,' which is a combination of 'e-' meaning 'out' or 'up' and 'levare' meaning 'to lift' or 'to raise.'
 Therefore, the etymology of 'elevate' conveys the idea of lifting or raising something to a higher position or status.
 Over time, this term was adopted into English to describe the action of raising or lifting objects or individuals to a more elevated or superior state.
 The etymology of 'elevate' underscores its historical connection to the act of lifting upwards, emphasizing the notion of achieving a higher position or status through this action.

-Quiz: Find the meaning of the verb elevate:
+Find the correct meaning of the verb elevate:

 Try Again!